-We conducted a survey of those direct suppliers described above using the template developed by the Electronic Industry Citizenship Coalition® (EICC®) and The Global e-Sustainability Initiative (GeSI), known as the CFSI Reporting Template (the "Template").
+We conducted a survey of those direct suppliers described above using the template developed by the Electronic Industry Citizenship Coalition[®] (EICC[®]) and The Global e-Sustainability Initiative (GeSI), known as the CFSI Reporting Template (the "Template").
 The Template was developed to facilitate disclosure and communication of information regarding smelters that provide material to a company's supply chain.
 It includes questions regarding a company's conflict-free policy, engagement with its direct suppliers, and a listing of the smelters the company and its suppliers use.
 In addition, the Template contains questions about the origin of Conflict Minerals included in their products, as well as supplier due diligence.
 Written instructions and recorded training illustrating the use of the tool is available on EICC's website.
 The Template is being used by many companies in their due diligence processes related to Conflict Minerals.
 Hubbell chose the Template because it was the most commonly cited template to use, made sense for our particular industry, and several of our consultants had recommended it.
-At the beginning of 2013 it was simply one of a variety of options from which to choose, but since that time we have found that it has become the de facto standard for our industry.
 The EICC template follows the OECD due diligence guidelines, but unlike the broad recommendations of the guidelines, EICC is an actual form that can be completed by our suppliers.